AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getChatScheduledMessages$Input.md

 > **getChatScheduledMessages$Input**: `object`

 Returns all scheduled messages in a chat.
-The messages are returned in a reverse chronological order (i.e., in order of decreasing message_id)
+The messages are returned in reverse chronological order (i.e., in order of decreasing message_id)

 ## Type declaration